Laser Tattoo Removal Risks and Contraindications

-It is essential to inform your practitioner about any medication you are on before a session.
-Indeed, for your safety, the treatment can be adapted or delayed (eg anti-acne, antibiotics, etc.).
+It is essential to inform your practitioner if you take any sun-sensitizing medication (eg. anti-acne, antibiotics, etc.) before a session.
+For your safety, the technician may adapt or delay the treatment.

-These products should be avoided on the areas to be treated before a session, the day of the appointment.
+Perfumes, eau de toilettes, creams, and/or deodorants are to be avoided on the treatment areas the day of the appointment.

 - Diabetes (insulin-dependent)

-- Allergy to the products used (inks, pigments …)
+- Allergy to tattoo products (inks, pigments, etc.)

 - Keloid scars